TAUSBV/dqf-api/v3/README.md

 <a name="translation"/>
 ## Translation
 To be able to post translation-related content to DQF, there must be a child project of type *translation*.
 No specific project settings are needed as the required attributes are inherited from the parent/master project (see [DQF Project Settings](#projectSettings)).

+**IMPORTANT: Whenever there is some trackable activity at editor level, you are expected to submit translation-related content to DQF.**

 The API supports two  alternative ways for posting translation data.
 The main difference between these approaches lies in how the *sourceSegments* parameter is handled.
 Source segments can be sent to DQF in batch after creating a master project or they can be submitted together with the translated segment at child project level.

 <a name="approach1"/>